Sedona-Solutions/terraform-generic-http-backend/README.md

 ## Description

-This project contains a simple and generic HTTP backend for Terraform.
+This project contains a simple and generic HTTP backend for [Terraform](https://www.terraform.io).
 The backend can be configured to use different storage adapter: either a database, or an ElasticSearch cluster.
 The backend supports state locking.

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project is based on [Quarkus](https://quarkus.io), the Supersonic Subatomic Java Framework.
-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Compatible storages